zuloo/evil-powerline/README.md

     (require 'powerline)
     (powerline-center-evil-theme)

-The second line customizes `mode-line-format` according to the default theme.
+The second line customizes `mode-line-format` according to the centered evil theme.

 There are two builtin themes integrated with Evil: `powerline-evil-theme` and `powerline-center-evil-theme`.